dshamaeli/My-Emacs/README.md

 to set tern auto complete key map to CTRL-TAB add this line to keymap section in ~/.emacs.d/tern/emacs/tern.el

 		(define-key tern-mode-keymap [(control tab)] 'completion-at-point)

-you have to do this manually until Mr Marijn Haverbeke (Geat man and Author of Eloquent JavaScript and tern) answers my pull request in github

 cautionary Step: Make sure that node is added to your path or tern package wont work

 Step 4: In you project directory Create .tern-project file with format like this: